wkweigel/DELTAexplorer/README.md

 # DELTAexplorer

-A python Streamlit application for visualizing the topology (arrangement) of the diversity elements within a DNA Encoded Library (DEL). <br><br>
+A Streamlit application for visualizing the topology (arrangement) of the diversity elements within a DNA Encoded Library (DEL). <br><br>

 ![DELTA Explorer Application](App.png)